-- It is placed in the center of the camera rig, i.e. the mean of the source camera positions. - Its field-of-view is the union of source view field-of-views (with some additional margin set in the configuration file, by default the margin is set to 30% of combined field-of-view). - Since the quality of the inpainted regions is lower than the original content, the resolution of the view is typically chosen lower than the resolution of the source views, hereby saving on bitrate and pixel-rate.
+• It is placed in the center of the camera rig, i.e., the mean of the source camera positions.

+- Its field-of-view is the union of source view field-of-views (with some additional margin set in the configuration file, by default the margin is set to 30% of combined field-of-view).
+This union field-of-view is calculated by projecting a set of 3d points that are at the border of each source view, for the nearest and farthest depth (znear, zfar), to the target which is the inpainted view.
+The parameter "segmentsPerEdge" determines how many points are used per border edge.
+The final field-of-view union is the bounding rectangle, with the applied margin (parameter "fieldOfViewMargin" in the TMIV encoder configuration file). - Since the quality of the inpainted regions is lower than the original content, the resolution of the view is typically chosen lower than the resolution of the source views, hereby saving on bitrate and pixel-rate.
 This resolution is configurable.